jaredly/geometricart/Roadmap.md

+# Layers?

+Some of the animations I'm imagining involve having multiple different patterns that we transition between.
+Maybe that would mean having multiple "layers"?
+Every path & group has a "layer" that it's associated with, and you can only edit / interact with one layer at a time?
+But then animations can do fun things with them.

+# Annnimation Yahoo Pipes FBP??

+like I think it would be a lot easier to reuse functionality, and such. but I should probably do the animation planner first? idk. yeah.
+And I can extract reusable things in to builtins.

 # "Duplicate"
-I want a simple "I have a selection, duplicate it by rotation 180º around this point.
+- [x] I want a simple "I have a selection, duplicate it by rotation 180º around this point.

 # Animation Planner